k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 ## Option Set Analyzer

-The purpose of this plugin is to identify fields with a limited number of distinct values **in the data sample** and save these values in a dedicated MTable, enabling their use in masking and synthetic data generation.
+The purpose of this plugin is to identify fields with a limited number of distinct values **within a data sample**.
+It saves these values into a dedicated MTable, enabling their use in data masking and synthetic data generation.

-In addition, when running discovery on JSON Schema files (using the [File Cataloging solution](/articles/39_fabric_catalog/05_cataloging_of_files.md)), the plugin can identify fields with `enum` property and save the values of `enum` in a dedicated MTable, enabling their use in masking and synthetic data generation.
-Note that in this case, the distinct values are not related to the data sample but simply taken from the 'enum' property values.
-This addition is available starting from Fabric V8.4.
+Starting with Fabric V8.4, when running discovery on JSON Schema files (using the [File Cataloging solution](/articles/39_fabric_catalog/05_cataloging_of_files.md)), the plugin identifies fields with `enum` property and extracts those values directly from the schema rather than a data sample.

+To identify fields with limited distinct values, consider these guidelines:

+1. Ensure the field is non-PII to comply with privacy regulations and avoid the exposure of sensitive data.
+2. The number of distinct values should be below either a plugin’s threshold (e.g., 0.05) or the Absolute Threshold input parameter, which defaults to 15.

+Additional rules apply based on the **plugin input parameters**, as explained further in this article.

 Once a field is identified as an Option Set, the property ```optionSet = true``` is created for it.
+Starting from Fabric V8.3.1, the ```classification = OPTION_SET``` is assigned to this field, unless it has already been classified.
+In the Catalog Settings, the OPTION_SET classification is mapped to the **RandomOptionSet** Actor for masking and synthetic data generation.
+The actor randomly selects a value from the catalog_field_option_set MTable, based on the input data platform, schema, dataset, class and field.

 A separate MTable is generated for each data platform and schema to store the distinct values (and their distribution) identified by the plugin in a field.
-The MTable has the following format:
+The MTable name format is:

 ```catalog_field_option_set___<dataPlatform>_<schema>.csv```, (containing three underscores before the data platform name).